zk90/jekyll-1/lessons/output-data-as-html-file.md

 World!” in HTML tags, write the result to a file and open it automatically in the browser.
-A program that puts formatting codes around something so that it can be used by another program is sometimes called a wrapper.
+A program that puts formatting codes around something so that it can be used by another program is sometimes called a *wrapper*.
 What we’re going to do now is develop an HTML wrapper for the output of our code that computes word frequencies.
 We’re also going to add some helpful, dynamic metadata to supplement the frequency data collected in [Computing Frequencies][].

 ### Metadata